3. Material Accounting policies information

 Short-term employee benefits are expensed as the related service is provided.
 A liability is recognized for the amount expected to be paid if the Company has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee and the obligation can be estimated reliably.

-A defined contribution plan is a post employment benefit plan which an entity pays fixed contribution into a Separate entity and will have no legal or Constructive obligation to pay further amounts.
-The Company makes specified monthly contribution towards Government administered provident Fund scheme and other funds obligation for contribution plans recognized as an employee benefit expense in statement of profit and loss in the period during which the related service are rendered by employees.
+A defined contribution plan is a post-employment benefit plan which an entity pays fixed contribution into a Separate entity and will have no legal or Constructive obligation to pay further amounts.
+The Company makes specified monthly contribution towards Government administered provident Fund scheme and other funds obligation for contribution plans recognized as an employee benefit expense in statement of profit and loss in the period during which the related service is rendered by employees.

 The present value of the defined benefit obligation to determine by the discounting the estimated future cash outflows by reference to market yields at the end of the reporting period on government bonds that have terms approximating to the terms of the related obligation.